specklesystems/speckle-docs/user/archicad.md

-# Archicad (Alpha) 🛠️
+# Archicad

-The Speckle Archicad Connector currently supports Archicad 25 and 26🆕.
+The Speckle Archicad Connector currently supports Archicad 25, 26 and 27🆕.
 It is available both on Windows and Mac.

 ::: tip 💡 TIP